 Security in the Olympic Village is super tight to protect the athletes and keep them focused on their events without distraction from the media — or their parents.
 It's frequently described as having a "first day of camp" or "first day of college" vibe, which obviously lends itself to seizing a rare moment of freedom.

-OK, so maybe take this one with a grain of salt, but in ESPN's oft-cited exposé on Olympic Village sex, Ryan Lochte estimated the number of Olympians who participate at "70 to 75 percent."
+Well, there was.
+In ESPN's oft-cited exposé on Olympic Village sex in 2016, swimmer Ryan Lochte estimated the number of Olympians who participate at "70 to 75 percent."
+(For perspective, 47.62% of the U.S. is fully vaccinated, according to Our World In Data.)

-6. Everyone's Body Chemistry Is Basically Primed For Sex
+6. Athletes’ Body Chemistry Is Basically Primed For Sex

-Thanks to athletes' competition regimens, they arrive at the Games with a ton of pent up energy, eating 9,000 calories a day, and then coasting on endorphins and adrenaline when they compete.
-Dr. Kuriansky calls this a perfect storm for a physiological response that drives the urge for high-octane sex.
+Thanks to athletes' competition regimens, they arrive at the Games with a ton of pent-up energy, eating 9,000 calories a day, and then coasting on endorphins and adrenaline when they compete.
+According to Dr. Uchenna "UC" Ossai, pelvic health physical therapist and sex educator, Olympic athletes are ready to bring it in the bedroom.